planetnix/website/content/_index.md

 ### **Call for Proposals (CFP)**

-We are excited to invite speakers, workshop leaders, and panelists to submit proposals for **Planet Nix 2025**!
+We are excited to invite speakers, workshop leaders, and panelists to submit proposals for **Planet Nix**!
 We're looking for engaging talks and workshops related to:

 - Nix package management and ecosystem
 - NixOS configuration management